Hindu texts: History

-The Smriti texts are a specific body of Hindu texts attributed to an author, as a derivative work they are considered less authoritative than Shruti in Hinduism.
-The Smriti literature is a vast corpus of diverse texts, and includes but is not limited to Vedāngas, the Hindu epics (such as the Mahabharat and Ramayan), the Sutras and Shastras, the texts of Hindu philosophies, the Puranas, the Kāvya or poetical literature, the Bhasyas, and numerous Nibandhas (digests) covering politics, ethics, culture, arts and society.
+The Smriti texts are a specific body of Hindu texts attributed to an author; as derivative works they are considered less authoritative than Shruti in Hinduism.
+The Smriti literature is a vast corpus of diverse texts, and includes but is not limited to Vedāngas, the Hindu epics (such as the Mahabharata and Ramayana), the Sutras and Shastras, the texts of Hindu philosophies, the Puranas, the Kāvya or poetical literature, the Bhasyas, and numerous Nibandhas (digests) covering politics, ethics, culture, arts, and society.

 Many ancient Hindu texts were composed in Sanskrit and other regional Indian languages.
-In modern times, most ancient texts have been translated into other Indian languages and some in non-Indian languages.
-Prior to the start of the common era, the Hindu texts were composed orally, then memorized and transmitted orally, from one generation to the next, for more than a millennium before they were written down into manuscripts.
-This verbal tradition of preserving and transmitting Hindu texts, from one generation to next, continued into the modern era.
+In modern times, most ancient texts have been translated into other Indian languages and some into non-Indian languages.
+Prior to the start of the Common Era, the Hindu texts were composed orally, then memorized and transmitted orally, from one generation to the next, for more than a millennium before they were written down in manuscripts.
+This verbal tradition of preserving and transmitting Hindu texts, from one generation to the next, continued into the modern era.